miklosme/papers/src/app/home.md

+# Daily Digest (December 6, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a sizzling lineup of cutting-edge research that's about to supercharge your multi-agent systems.
+Let's dive right in!

+First up, we're revolutionizing the way we optimize language-based AI agents.
+Say goodbye to manual labor and hello to [semantic backpropagation](https://papers.miklos.dev/2412.03624)!
+This groundbreaking method treats your multi-agent system like a computational graph, allowing for automatic optimization that puts traditional techniques to shame.
+By considering the interplay between connected agents, it's leaving competitors in the dust on benchmarks like BIG-Bench Hard and GSM8K.

+But wait, there's more!
+Ever wished you could predict a cyber attacker's next move?
+Well, now you can with [GIGO-ToM](https://papers.miklos.dev/2412.04367), a Graph Neural Network that's bringing Theory of Mind to the world of cybersecurity.
+This bad boy can accurately forecast both targets and attack trajectories across any network topology.
+And with the new Network Transport Distance metric, you'll have a standardized way to measure your predictions' accuracy.

+Speaking of efficiency, let's talk about [HyperMARL](https://papers.miklos.dev/2412.04233).
+This ingenious approach uses hypernetworks to strike the perfect balance between shared learning and agent specialization.
+It's like having your AI cake and eating it too – achieving diverse behaviors without sacrificing computational efficiency.

+Now, for all you pathfinding enthusiasts out there, we've got a game-changer.
+[Transient Multi-Agent Path Finding](https://papers.miklos.dev/2412.04256) is here to shake up the world of automated navigation.
+By allowing agents to reach their targets individually rather than simultaneously, it's breaking through the bottlenecks that have plagued traditional methods.

+Last but not least, we're bridging the gap between concept and code in Agent-Based Modeling.
+Researchers are harnessing the power of [LLMs to extract ABM code](https://papers.miklos.dev/2412.04056) from conceptual descriptions, paving the way for faster, more efficient model implementation.
+The key takeaway?
+Keep those prompts simple and focused for the best results.

+That's all for now, folks!
+Stay curious, stay innovative, and keep pushing the boundaries of AI!

 # Daily Digest (December 5, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a groundbreaking development in the world of decentralized tracking systems.
 Ever wondered [how agents can collaboratively track targets](https://papers.miklos.dev/2412.03095) without a central command?
 Well, buckle up because this new study is about to blow your mind!